spryker/docker-sdk/docs/06-configuring-services.md

-This document is a draft.
-See [Docker SDK](https://documentation.spryker.com/docs/docker-sdk) for official documentation.

-## Description
-Read the description below and, in the *Structure* section, fill out the document by answering the questions directly.
-We may have added some existing content and encourage you to update, remove or restructure it if needed.

 > Audience:
 >
 > - Devops and developers who define services in a Spryker project infrastructure.
 >
 > Outcome:
-> - You have a list of all services provided by docker/sdk.
+> - You know about all the services provided by the Docker SDK.
-> - You have instructions on how to configure each service.
+> - You know how to configure services.

-## Outline

-1. [Port the existing document]
-2. Divide services by 2 categories:
-  - Mandatory services
-  - Optional services

-## Structure

-## General Information
 This document describes configuration options of the services shipped with Spryker in Docker by default.
 Find the list of the services below:

 *     Database